alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 Last but not least, which solution is the best?

-I have not made any benchmark of Distributed Tracing solutions neither any comparison.
+I have not made any benchmark of Distributed Tracing solutions.
 However, for a _real life_ production setup, I would dive into Grafana and Tempo and check their features.
 I am particularly interested in mixing logs, traces to orchestrate efficient alerting mechanisms.